emerywebster/emerywebster.github.io/work/truecoach-metrics.md

 title: Measuring athlete performance
 permalink: work/truecoach/metrics
 ---
 **Problem –** When I first joined the team, our coaches were still using spreadsheets to track their athlete's performance and progression.
-This made theme less efficient and less effective when developing training programs.
+Using multiple tools to plan and build a client's training programs made them less efficient and less effective.

-**Solution –** After learning how and why our coaches needed to track their athletes' goals and progression, we delivered <a href="https://truecoach.co/features/metrics/" class="link--highlight">Metrics</a> – a tool that provided the history and background coaches needed while planning and programming.
+**Solution –** After gaining a deeper understanding of how and why coaches needed to track their clients' progression, we delivered <a href="https://truecoach.co/features/metrics/" class="link--highlight">Metrics</a> – a tool that provided the history and background coaches needed while planning and programming.

 **Outcome –** Outside of workout creation and delivery, metrics quickly became our most popular supplemental coaching feature.